 Early Grade Reporting

-Course grades are due within two weeks of the course end date, given our fall and spring semesters are 12-13 weeks in length.
+Course grades are due within one week of the course end date, given our fall and spring semesters are 12-13 weeks in length.
 Within a week of you posting course grades, we will mail early grade listings to students.

 Online Grade Reporting in MAUI

 The University of Iowa requires that grades be submitted online through the MAUI system.
 Your class lists are also available in MAUI.
 To use MAUI, you will need a HawkID and password.
 Please contact your academic departmental administrator to obtain your HawkID if you have not received one to date.

 Please consult with your departmental administrator to confirm the process for submitting grades for graduate courses.
 (Some graduate-level courses may have different or additional procedures to what is noted here.)

 - Login to MAUI at maui.uiowa.edu with your HawkID and password.